 Option 2: Create Your Own Adventure

 Design a project either on campus or in the wider community that meets the intent and learning goals for this certificate.
 To use this option, make sure what you propose isn’t already offered elsewhere.
 Your adventure requires about 40 hours of your time.
-Prior to embarking on your adventure, you need to secure approval for your plan from the certificate’s faculty advisor, Ann Terlaak (email@example.com).
-Beth Tyron (firstname.lastname@example.org) from the Morgridge Center is also available to consult with you about your project.
+Prior to embarking on your adventure, you need to secure approval for your plan from the certificate’s advisor, Nick Horan (email@example.com).

 Both options involve a two-step process; all certificate students need to fulfill these two steps in order for their engagement to be counted toward the certificate.

-Prior to commencing your engagement, submit the Community Engagement Form to Ann Terlaak or Nick Horan.
-This form requires you to provide some basic information if you pursue Option 1, and more detailed information if you pursue option 2 (Create your own adventure).
+Prior to commencing your engagement, submit the Community Engagement Proposal Form to Nick Horan.
+This form requires you to provide some basic information if you pursue option 1, and more detailed information if you pursue option 2 (create your own adventure).

-Upon completing your engagement, submit the Community Engagement Form to Ann Terlaak or Nick Horan.
+For students declared in the sustainability certificate prior to fall 2022: Upon completing your community engagement project, submit the Community Engagement Completion Form to Nick Horan.
 This form asks a series of questions for you to reflect upon what you have taken away from your community engagement.